-A Dental bridge is a prosthesis of a fixed, non-removable, dental appliance.
-This is a great, less invasive, way to replace missing teeth.
+A Dental bridge is a prosthesis of a fixed, non-removable, dental restoration.
+This is one great way to replace missing teeth.

 Types of Dental Bridges

-There are several types of dental bridges, in a variety of materials.
+There are several types of dental bridges, available in a variety of materials.
 Dr. Gregorin will discuss which option is best for you in your particular situation.
 The most common type of bridge is usually made of porcelain that is fused to metal.
 This is the most popular type of bridge because they most resemble your own natural teeth.
-Using two crowns which are placed onto two healthy teeth, this will serve as an anchor, then with one or multiple artificial teeth in between, we will create a bridge, hence its name.
+Using two crowns placed on the two healthy teeth adjacent to the space, this will serve as an anchor.
+Then one or multiple artificial teeth are placed in between these anchor teeth, creating a bridge, hence its name.

-Dental bridges are highly durable and should last many years, Dr. Gregorin will check the status of your bridge during your regular dental checkup to see if it needs to be re-cemented or replaced.
+Dental bridges are highly durable and should last many years if maintained with good home care.
+Dr. Gregorin will check the status of your bridge during your regular dental checkups.

 Common Reasons for Getting a Fixed Bridge